Nerissa

 Shakespeare Retold (Modern Verse)

-The speech is one of Shakespeare's most economical pieces of character-establishment for a "minor" figure.
-Nerissa is, by line ten of her first scene, demonstrating that she has a complete philosophical position — the Aristotelian doctrine of the golden mean, articulated through the practical economy of the household servant who has watched both excess and want.
-Portia's immediate response — "Good sentences and well pronounced" — is partly a compliment, partly the affectionate condescension of an employer praising a servant for good performance; Nerissa's reply, "They would be better, if well followed," is the play's first signal that the relationship is not entirely one-directional.
-The servant is, in a quiet way, advising her mistress.
-The exchange establishes what will run through the rest of the play: Nerissa is Portia's confidante and counsellor, not merely her attendant, and the scenes in which they appear together — 1.2, 3.2, 4.1, 4.2, 5.1 — are conducted on terms of substantive intellectual companionship.
-Within the same opening scene, Nerissa will lead the comic review of Portia's suitors, prompting Portia by name through the Neapolitan prince, the County Palatine, Monsieur Le Bon, Falconbridge the English baron, the Scottish lord, and the young German — and Portia's responses to each constitute the play's first sustained piece of comic writing.
-The framework of that review is Nerissa's.
+The speech is one of Shakespeare's most economical pieces of character-building for a "minor" figure.
+By the end of her first speech, Nerissa has laid out a complete philosophical position – the old doctrine of the golden mean, that moderate fortune wears better than either excess or want – delivered through the practical eye of a servant who has watched both.
+Portia's reply, "Good sentences and well pronounced," is half compliment, half the affectionate condescension of an employer praising a good performance; Nerissa's comeback, "They would be better, if well followed," is the play's first sign that the relationship runs both ways.
+The servant is, quietly, advising her mistress.
+That sets the pattern for the rest of the play: Nerissa is Portia's confidante and counsellor, not just her attendant, and their scenes together are conducted as real intellectual companionship.
+In the same opening scene she leads the comic review of Portia's suitors – prompting her mistress through the Neapolitan prince, the County Palatine, Monsieur Le Bon, Falconbridge the English baron, the Scottish lord, and the young German – and the framework for that first sustained piece of comedy is hers.

 The Engagement to Gratiano

-Act 3, Scene 2 is the play's romantic centre — Bassanio chooses the lead casket, Portia accepts him as her husband, and within twenty lines Gratiano announces that he and Nerissa are also engaged.
-The announcement converts the play's principal marriage into a double wedding, and the structural decision is one of Shakespeare's most pointed.
+A3S2 is the play's romantic centre – Bassanio chooses the lead casket, Portia accepts him, and within twenty lines Gratiano announces that he and Nerissa are engaged too.
+The announcement turns the principal marriage into a double wedding.

 Original